 The neglect, my emotional and physical difficulties and not knowing I had Cerebral Palsy made me angry as a child and years on I’m still having to work through my symptoms.

-I wouldn’t have been normal if I didn’t get angry.
-Sadly for me, my anger made me a scapegoat for other people’s problem.
+If I didn’t get angry, I wouldn’t have been normal.
+Sadly for me, my anger made me a scapegoat for other people’s issues.
 It was easy to blame me because I was angry.
 It also made it more plausible that I might be to blame, because I was angry most of the time, but in reality that wasn’t the case.

-I could have been bitter at the cards I’d been dealt, but I wasn’t; I was just angry.
-I was good at internalising everything, putting my own slant on my experiences, working through my bad days, believing that one day my time would come that I would eventually find out a diagnosis.
+I could have been bitter at the cards I’d been dealt, but I wasn’t, I was just angry.
+I was good at internalising everything, putting my own slant on my experiences, working through my bad days, believing that one day my time would come that I would eventually have a diagnosis.

-That it was only a matter of time that I would get to find.
-I never unconsciously gave up hope and that kept me ground, it also kept me going.
+That it was only a matter of time that I would get to find out.
+I never unconsciously gave up hope and that kept me grounded, it also kept me going.
 It’s not to say others wouldn’t have thought me bitter.

-I never felt bad or asked why me, I remember thinking why not me; therefore I wasn’t bitter.
-I believe I was continually misunderstood.
+I never felt bad or asked why me, I remember thinking why not me, therefore I wasn’t bitter.
+I was continually being misunderstood.